ialfina/ner-dataset-modified-dee/README.md

 <b>(Dataset untuk Membangun Named Entity Recognizer (NER) untuk Bahasa Indonesia)</b> <br>

 This repository contains resources of a project named Modified DBpedia Entities Expansion (MDEE) (Alfina, et al., 2017).
 We share:
-- Three set of NER datasets used in the experiment explained in the paper (in the main folder), each consists of 20,000 sentences, along with the gold standard.
+- Three NER datasets used in the experiments explained in the paper (in the main folder), each consists of 20,000 sentences, along with the gold standard.
-- Three version of DBpedia explained in the paper (in "expanded-dbpedia" folder): DEE, MDEE, and MDEE_Gazet
+- Three versions of DBpedia explained in the paper (in "expanded-dbpedia" folder): DEE, MDEE, and MDEE_Gazet
-- A dataset of 48,957 sentences named SINGGALANG, generated using the DEE program (in "singgalang" folder).
+- A dataset of 48,957 sentences named SINGGALANG (in "singgalang" folder).
 We used expanded DBpedia of MDEE_Gazetteer to label this dataset.

 <b> The NER corpus</b><br>
 The dataset conforms with the dataset format of <a href="https://nlp.stanford.edu/software/CRF-NER.shtml">Stanford-NER</a> <br>
 Four named entity classes are used:
-- PERSON for person names
+- "Person" for person names
-- PLACE for place names
+- "Place" for place names
-- ORG for organizaion names
+- "Organization" for organization names
-- Other
+- "O" for others

 <br>List of dataset in main folder:
 <br>1. dataset created using original DEE (Alfina et al., 2016), file name: 20k-dee.txt, with properties file: 20k-dee.prop